PolymathicAI/multiple_physics_pretraining/README.md

 ## Installation

+Note: hosting for model weights is a WIP.
+This should be updated soon.

 Our experiments were performed in an environment using slurm with modules using venv for package management.
 We've made sure non-DDP training on a single device is also viable, but using DDP in a non-slurm environment has not been verified and may require some hacking.